Geographical Peer Matching for P2P Energy Sharing: Experimental Study

-We shall hereafter compare the performance of the introduced algorithms based on our two performance measures: \textit{quality of the matching} (in terms of cost-saving achieved by the communities) and \textit{number of weights} to compute (main computational bottleneck).
+We shall hereafter compare the performance of the introduced algorithms based on our two performance measures: \textit{quality of the matching} (in terms of cost saving achieved by the communities) and \textit{number of weight calculations} (main computational bottleneck) for the 16 parametrized procedures of Table~\ref{tab:procedures}.